alephium/voting-tutorial/docs/Voting Application on Alephium.md

 import { CONTRACTGAS } from './util/client'
 import { TxResult } from 'alephium-js/dist/api/api-alephium'
 ```
 Below is the implementation of the `deployNewContract` function.
-It unlocks the wallet, declares the voting title, the voters addresses and the administrator address.
-Finally we generate the contract code and deploy it with an initial state.
+It unlocks the wallet, declares the voting title, the voters' addresses, and the administrator address.
+Finally, we generate the contract code and deploy it with an initial state.
 The number of tokens issued to the contract is equal to the number of voters.
 For simplicity, we organize the voting for a single voter but you can add addresses to the list.
-Since smart contracts are supported in intra-group shards as explained in the [*Alephium transactional model*](#alephium-transactional-model) section, keep in mind that all voters addresses should be in the same group as the administrator address.
+Since smart contracts are supported in intra-group shards as explained in the [*Alephium transactional model*](#alephium-transactional-model) section, keep in mind that all voters' addresses should be in the same group as the administrator address.

 ```tsx
 const deployNewContract = async () => {